woniland/ski_jump/instructions/3-CEO.md

 that is needed to run our checks.
 So, the CI script should look like this:
 1. Checkout the repository: [actions/checkout@v4](https://github.com/marketplace/actions/checkout)
 1. Install Python: [actions/setup-python@v5](https://github.com/marketplace/actions/setup-python)
-1. Install the dependencies that you need for your project
+1. Install the dependencies that you need for your project (remember the [Setup](./2-Setup.md) instructions)
-1. Run the unit test using `pytest`
+1. Run the unit test using `$ pytest tests/`